 The last item on this list, Ask A Librarian, will link you to our hours & contact information, including our email address.
 During your searching and browsing, we're available to help.

 The main difference between our old and new systems is that there's now navigation on the left side of the finding aid pages, which needs to be expanded or selected to see the materials sorted within that series or subseries.
-The plus signs in the navigation indicate there are materials sorted underneath.
+Click on the plus signs to expand the list.

 If you're looking for more information on how to read and use a finding aid generally, please see our help article Use an archival finding aid.